mathfalcon/Henry-Store-e-commerce/README.md

 This is a project made by a team of 5 people *(check contributors)* as part of our education at [Soy Henry](https://www.soyhenry.com/).
 The point of this activity consisted on creating an online store of any merchandise we choose.

+The project itself it's written in Spanish because not all of us know how to speak English.

 ### Tech Stack

 - **Front End:**